Spectacular 8 Day Summer Vacation Package of Iceland in Depth with a Guided Greenland Day Tour

 Day 3 - The Golden Circle

 Today will be spent seeing the famous sites of the Golden Circle.

-You will start with Þingvellir National Park, the only UNESCO World Heritage Site on the Icelandic mainland.
+You will start with Thingvellir National Park, a UNESCO World Heritage Site.
 This beautiful location sits directly between the North American and Eurasian tectonic plates, the edges of which are clearly visible.
 It is also steeped in history; it was here that early Icelanders formed their first parliament, an institution that still exists today.
 This makes Þingvellir the original site of the world’s longest-running, ongoing parliament.

-Following Þingvellir, you will head to Haukadalur valley, where you can witness the geyser Strokkur erupting every five to ten minutes, to heights of up to 40 metres.
-This is a beautiful geothermal area, with many hot-springs and steaming fumaroles for you to admire.
+Following Þingvellir, you will head to Haukadalur valley, where you can witness the geyser Strokkur erupting every five to ten minutes to heights of up to 40 meters.
+This is a beautiful geothermal area, with many hot springs and steaming fumaroles for you to admire.
 If you are incredibly lucky, you may even see some activity on the great geyser that gave all others their name, Geysir itself.